Davor Bernardić

 Davor Bernardić (born 5 January 1980) is a Croatian physicist and politician who served as the president of the Social Democratic Party from 2016 to 2020.
 He also served as one of four SDP vice-presidents, leader of the SDP's Zagreb branch, and president of the SDP Youth Forum.
-Bernardić has been elected to the Croatian Parliament five times, representing the 1st electoral district.
+Bernardić has been elected to the Croatian Parliament five times, representing the 1st electoral district from 2008 to 2024.

 Early life and education

 Bernardić was born in Zagreb on 5 January 1980 to civil servant Damir Bernardić and nurse Dragica (née Tešo).
 His paternal grandfather's brother Ivan Bernardić was a notable member of the Croatian Peasant Party who was sentenced to long-term prison sentences in the Kingdom of Yugoslavia, the Independent State of Croatia and the SFR Yugoslavia because of his political activism.
 His grandfather Josip was also prosecuted by the communists so he had to emigrate to Austria, where he died.
 His maternal grandparents were members of the Yugoslav Partisans.

 Having grown up in modest circumstances and wanting to help his parents financially by learning vocation, after finishing elementary school he enrolled in the Nikola Tesla First Technical School.
 He showed interest in mathematics and physics and in 1996 he become national champion in physics and competed for International Physics Olympics.
 At the national competition in 1997 he came in second, and in 1998 national championship first.
 He started working at the age of 14.
 His father was participant of the Croatian War of Independence, and died in 1998.

 After finishing high school, Bernardić enrolled in the Zagreb Faculty of Science and since he was one of the best students he got a Nacional weekly scholarship which was handed to him by prime minister Ivica Račan.
 He was proclaimed a top student during his studies.
 In 2009, he became a research fellow at the postgraduate doctoral studies of physics at the Zagreb Faculty of Science.
 He also reported doctoral thesis in the Senate of the University of Zagreb, at the Zagreb Faculty of Economics and Business, on the topic of economics education with specialization in urban economics.